hamzaahmedsiddiqui/SecureSignGoogle/README.md

 - Configuring Firebase in an iOS app.
 - Implementing **Google Sign-In** with Firebase Authentication.
 - Managing authentication state using **SwiftUI + MVVM**.
-- Displaying user details after successful sign-in.
+- Displaying dashboard after successful sign-in.
+- forget password feature
+- Sign up with Firebase

 Everything is kept minimal and clean — focused on understanding the flow, not boilerplate.

+## Note: Google Sign-In Plist is not included due to security reasons as you can download it from your Firebase account
 ---

 ## 🧰 Tech Stack